embl-cba/bard-deployment/deploy-bard.md

 # Set up BARD for Kubernetes cluster
 This instructions will help you deploy a BARD instance to your local cluster.
-If you have a production k8s cluster that you want use for BARD, please have a detail look at the deployment yaml files, and od.confi file.
+If you have a production k8s cluster that you want use for BARD, please have a detail look at the deployment yaml files, and `od.config` file.

 ## Requirements
 1. Working K8s cluster